 Students agreed that the convention was an intensely structured learning experience, as well as a chance to learn informally from others who were excited about student journalism.

-“The thing I liked most about the convention was seeing all those student journalists going into one session,” senior Panther Press co-editor in chief Matteo Ventresca said.
+“The thing I liked most about the convention was seeing all those student journalists going into one session,” senior Panther Press co-editor-in-chief Matteo Ventresca said.
 “It’s so cool because they all like the same thing you like, and that’s why they’re here.
 So you know that there are so many people that you have a commonality with.”

 That shared interest in journalism stretched across the United States and beyond.
 According to an announcement at the opening keynote on Thursday, Nov.
 7, students and advisers were in attendance from 681 schools, 50 states, and eight countries.

-“I noticed that we were all asking a lot of questions, and we were still ‘journalism-ing’ even at the convention,” senior Panther Press co-editor in chief Evelynn Lin said.
+“I noticed that we were all asking a lot of questions, and we were still ‘journalism-ing’ even at the convention,” senior Panther Press co-editor-in-chief Evelynn Lin said.
 “We were still trying to get articles out, we were still trying to learn, we were still trying to build leadership and bonding with not just the people in our group, but also the people outside of it.”

-As of the time of this post, 12 out of our 13 student participants have shared some of their learning from the NHSJC experience in the blog posts below.
+Participants have shared some of their learning from the NHSJC experience in the blog posts below.